coldsource/evqueue-core/README.md

 evQueue is agentless (remote connection is made through SSH) and works on Linux environments.
 We provide debian packages.
 For other distributions you can easily compile from source.

+For documentation and binary download, [visit the official website!](http://www.evqueue.net/)

 ## Building

 Once you met the dependancy requirements (see below), you can build it using